Login

 Exceptionally well

 Has this kit prompted any new food related initiatives within your school?
-They made posters, held mini-presentations to suggest new ideas and promote existing initiatives.
+No, there is little waste.

 Helpful Report

 What are three words that describe the activities in this kit?
-Thought provoking, challenging, creative
+Interesting, novel, unexpected

 How effective was the resource in fostering critical thinking about food waste issues?